Writers in Residence at Gladstone's Library

 Based on real events and imagined as the first instalment of a trilogy, Shadow on the Crown delves into the lives of Emma of Normandy and King Æthelred the Unready and introduces readers to a previously unexplored chapter of English history.

-Her first, The White Road and Other Stories (Salt 2008), was commended by judges of the 2009 Orange Award for New Writers.
-Tania’s second collection, My Mother was an Upright Piano: Fictions (Tangent Books, 2012).
+Tania's first collection, The White Road and Other Stories (Salt 2008), was commended by judges of the 2009 Orange Award for New Writers.
+Her second collection was My Mother was an Upright Piano: Fictions (Tangent Books, 2012).
 She is often broadcast on BBC Radio 3 and 4, and her work is commonly inspired by science.
 Tania was recently Writer in Residence at the Science Faculty of Bristol University from 2009-2012.